-For the year ended December 31, 2018, the Company's significant non-cash transactions consisted of:
+During the year ended December 31, 2019, the Company's significant non-cash transactions consisted of:

-- shares issued for acquisition of exploration and evaluation assets of \$29,000; - ii. change in fair market value of marketable securities of \$895; and - iii. exploration and evaluation assets recorded in accounts payable and accrued liabilities of \$46,685.
+- i. shares issued for acquisition of exploration and evaluation assets of \$12,000; - ii. fair value of warrants issued as finders' fee of \$5,485; - iii. change in fair market value of marketable securities of \$479; - iv. exploration and evaluation assets recorded in accounts payable and accrued liabilities of \$2,348; - v. allocation of expired warrants from reserves to share capital of \$153,241; and - vi. allocation of fair value of warrants issued in private placement from share capital to reserves of \$41,250.

-For the year ended December 31, 2017, the Company's significant non-cash transactions consisted of:
+During the year ended December 31, 2018, the Company's significant non-cash transactions consisted of:

-- i. shares issued for acquisition of exploration and evaluation assets of \$48,000; - ii. change in fair market value of marketable securities of \$209; - iii. allocation of reserves on exercise of options of \$68,000; - iv. allocation of expired options from reserves to deficit of \$108,000; - v. fair value of warrants issued as finders' fee of \$153.241: - vi. exploration and evaluation assets recorded in accounts payable and accrued liabilities of \$8,438; and - vii. share issue costs recorded in accounts payable and accrued liabilities of \$92,906.
+- i. shares issued for acquisition of exploration and evaluation assets of \$29,000; - ii. change in fair market value of marketable securities of \$895; and - iii. exploration and evaluation assets recorded in accounts payable and accrued liabilities of \$46,685.